julelang/manual/src/std/jule-integrated.md

 ```jule
 fn StrToBytes(s: str): []byte
 ```
 Returns s as NULL terminated byte slice which is able to be used safely as NULL terminated string pointer\.
-If s contatins NULL termination at any location, accepts NULL termination is the end of s and skips following bytes\.
+If s contains NULL termination at any location, accepts NULL termination is the end of s and skips following bytes\.

 ## Char
 ```jule